Mid-Market Manufacturing ERP Software Selection Guide 2026

 Multi‑site and distribution

-Many mid‑market plants now run at least one off‑site warehouse or distribution center.
-When that’s the case, we pull in our distribution ERP patterns and make vendors prove:
+Many mid-market manufacturers now operate at least one off-site warehouse or distribution center (DC).
+When that is true, we borrow the same distribution proof points and make vendors prove:

 Inventory visibility across plants and DCs